ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **A Pattern Language: Towns, Buildings, Construction** by Christopher Alexander, Murray Silverstein, and Sara Ishikawa
 - **High Output Management** by Andrew Grove
 - **Sum** by David Eagleman
-- **Whistlestop: My Favorite Stories from Presidential Campaign History** by John Dickerson

 ## 2017

+- **Whistlestop: My Favorite Stories from Presidential Campaign History** by John Dickerson <span class="primary-color">★</span>

+  A light and enjoyable read.
+It's a collection of 15-minute or so stories, each about a past presidential campaign.
+A gentle reminder that as crazy as the news seem today, in one way or another, politics has always sort of been this way.

 - **Why Time Flies: A Mostly Scientific Investigation** by Alan Burdick <span class="primary-color">★</span>